jackeichen/pydiskcmd/README.md

 Important
 =========
 pydiskcmd remove pydiskhealthd in version 0.3.0, it may become a separate project in the future.
-For the reason:

-It's hard to maintain a complex-function project.
+For the reason: Need more effort to maintain a mixed-function project, and pydiskhealthd need more dependencies.

 If you still want to use it, keep your tool version less than 0.3.0.